 The global population is aging due to an accelerated increase in life expectancy and a decline in fertility rates.
-This demographic transition is occurring faster in Latin America than in high-income countries (HICs).
-Comparing the population pyramids in Latin America between 1950 and 2022 reveals a continuous population growth in all age groups over a period spanning 70 years [8].
+This demographic transition is occurring faster in LatAm than in high-income countries (HICs).
+Comparison of the population pyramids in LatAm between 1950 and 2022 reveals a continuous population growth in all age groups over a period spanning 70 years.
 Over this period, the life expectancy in the region has increased from 48.6 years in 1950 to 75.2 years in 2019, and it is projected to be more similar to the life expectancy in North America by 2100.
-Consequently, Latin America is experiencing a rapid aging phase, with projections suggesting that by 2047, individuals aged 60 and over will outnumber those under 15 years of age.
-These demographic transitions have profound implications and present challenges, such as a heightened prevalence of multimorbidity in the region [8].
+Consequently, LatAm is experiencing a rapid aging phase, with projections suggesting that by 2047, individuals aged 60 and over will outnumber those under 15 years of age.
+These demographic transitions have profound implications and present challenges, such as a heightened prevalence of multimorbidity in the region.

-Epidemiologic studies on the prevalence of dementia in Latin America have reported varying prevalence estimates in different regions, primarily due to methodological differences.
-However, the 10/66 Dementia Research group (DRG) has shown more consistent results by using the same protocols, clinical assessments and validated instruments for low- and middle-income countries (LMICs).
-Their findings demonstrate that the prevalence of dementia across Latin America is more similar than previously reported, ranging from 6.7% to 12.6% in 2008 [2,9,10].
-According to the Global Burden of Disease (GBD), the prevalence of dementia in Latin America in 2019 was the highest in Argentina, Chile, and Uruguay [2].
-A recent systematic review and meta-analyses reported that the prevalence of all-cause dementia in Latin America is 8-10%, with a higher prevalence for women, lower-educated individuals, and rural residents [11].
-The GBD estimates also suggested a 205% increase in the number of people aged 60 and above in the region between 2010 and 2015, compared to a 102% increase in North America [2].
-Looking into the incidence of dementia in Latin America, the incidence rates range from 18.2 in Peru to 30.4 in Mexico per 1000 person-years for people aged 65 years and older [3].
-In Brazil the incidence varies from 11.2 to 26.1 per 1000 person-years [12-14].
+Epidemiologic studies on the prevalence of dementia in LatAm have reported varying prevalence estimates in different regions, primarily due to methodological differences.
+However, the 10/66 Dementia Research Group (DRG) has shown more consistent results by using the same protocols, clinical assessments, and validated instruments for low- and middle-income countries (LMICs).
+Their findings demonstrate that the prevalence of dementia across LatAm is more similar than previously reported, ranging from 6.7% to 12.6% in 2008.^{2,9,10} According to the Global Burden of Disease (GBD), the prevalence of dementia in LatAm in 2019 was the highest in Argentina, Chile, and Uruguay.2 A recent systematic review and meta-analyses reported that the prevalence of all-cause dementia in LatAm is 8% to 10%, with a higher prevalence for women, lower-educated individuals, and rural residents.
+11 The GBD estimates also suggested a 205% increase in the number of people aged 60 and above in the region between 2010 and 2015, compared to a 102% increase in North America.
+2 Looking into the incidence of dementia in LatAm, the incidence rates range from 18.2 in Peru to 30.4 in Mexico per 1000 person-years for people aged 65 years and older.
+3 In Brazil, the incidence varies from 11.2 to 26.1 per 1000 person-years.
+12-14

 The impact of dementia can be assessed from a number of indicators, such as mortality rates, disability-adjusted life years (DALYs), and annual costs.
-There has been an increase in ADRD mortality rates in Latin America between 1990 and 2019 [2].
-Dementia ranked as the eighth and fourth leading cause of DALYs among men and women aged 70+ years, respectively, between 2000 and 2019 [2].
-According to GBD, the annual cost of dementia per person in Central, Southern, and Tropical regions of Latin America increased by up to 87% between 2010 and 2015, while the Andean region experienced a decline in dementia annual costs [2].
-Furthermore, dependency (need for care) was found to be inversely associated with educational level and be a leading contributor to disability among older people with dementia in the 10/66 DRG population-based surveys conducted in both urban and rural catchment areas in Latin America.
-These findings have significant implications for the economy and burden of the caregivers [15].
+There was an increase in ADRD mortality rates in LatAm between 1990 and 2019.2 Dementia ranked as the eighth and fourth leading cause of DALYs among men and women aged 70+ years, respectively, between 2000 and 2019.2 According to GBD, the annual cost of dementia per person in Central, Southern, and Tropical regions of LatAm increased by up to 87% between 2010 and 2015, while the Andean region experienced a decline in dementia annual costs.2 Furthermore, dependency (need for care) was found to be inversely associated with educational level and be a leading contributor to disability among older people with dementia in the 10/66 DRG population-based surveys conducted in both urban and rural catchment areas in LatAm.
+These findings have significant implications for the economy and the burden of caregivers.15